 Many students choose to combine English Literature with another discipline and at Royal Holloway we offer an exciting range of options including:

-English and Creative Writing and English and American Literature are Joint Honours programmes housed exclusively within the English department.
+English and Creative Writing, English and American Literature, and American Literature and Creative Writing are Joint Honours programmes housed exclusively within the English Department.
 For all other combinations students belong to two departments and participate fully in the life of each.

 All students take four units (or equivalent in whole and half-units) in each year of study.
 If you opt for a Joint Honours degree, you will normally take two course units or equivalent in English and two units from the partner department.